 Nonfiction Books

 There are vast numbers of new books published every year, which makes choosing some of the best ones seem somewhat random and subjective.
-Fortunately, in the UK, we have the Baillie Gifford Prize.
+Fortunately, there are a number of nonfiction book prizes.
 Judges scour hundreds of books—many of them lengthy tomes—to find the best books of the year.
-Our editor, Sophie Roell, also provides regular roundups of new nonfiction being published.

 Best Nonfiction of 2024 | History books | True Crime Books | Best Nonfiction of 2023 | Best Biographies | Memoirs & Autobiography | Short Nonfiction | Nonfiction Series| Science books | Philosophy books | Psychology books | Art History books | Economics books | Business Books | Religion books | Critical Thinking Books | Neuroscience Books | Conspiracy Theory Books | Historical Nonfiction |